 Unlike the earlier models of the Pacemaker Speed and Crown Graphic cameras, the Pacemaker as from 1955 is equipped with a Graphic Top Mounted Rangefinder rather than the well known side mounted Kalart Rangefinder.
 The top mounted Graphic rangefinder has a build in Rangelite for focusing in dimmed light.
 The principal feature of the new rangefinder is instantly adaptable to any of the 9 standard lenses of different focal length.
 This is accomplished simply by changing a small cam at the time the lens is being changed.
 Each interchangeable cam is matched at the factory to the lens with which it will be used and is designed to operate the rangefinder throughout the range of working distances for which the lens is intended.

 The cams are small, odd shaped metal plates that fit in a receptacle at the top of the camera.
-These cams serve to operate the rangefinder mirror by means of an arm G which extends through the top of the camera housing The motion of the track is transmitted to the cam through a row of small steel balls encased in a tube (H) .
+These cams serve to operate the rangefinder mirror by means of the rangefinder cam which on one end extends through the top of the camera housing.
+The other end "feels" the shape of the exchangeable cam and passes it through to the mirror.
+G keeps pressure on the rangefinder cam.
+The motion of the track is transmitted to the cam through a row of small steel balls encased in a tube (H) .
 A small plunger enters the tube at the bed end and pushes the entire row of balls through the tube.
-At the upper end of the tube, the last ball pushes another plunger (I) activating the cam, which in turn operates the rangefinder mirror G.
+At the upper end of the tube, the last ball pushes another plunger (I) activating the cam, which in turn operates the rangefinder mirror.

 The last photo shows how the yoke bracket moves towards the plunger.